aggelos24/angular-pagination/README.md

 ng new myproject
 ```
 * Copy downloaded files inside `src` and paste them in your `myproject/src` folder.
-* Open a new terminal window, cd to your `myproject` folder and type:
+* Using terminal, go to your `myproject` folder and type:
 ```
 ng serve --open
 ```